 Meet the new face of the MSSU

 The Maritime SPOR SUPPORT Unit (MSSU) is pleased to introduce its new logo and visual identity.
-The logo was developed by graphic designer, John Thomson, through a collaborative process that involved a staff representative from each of our sites and a patient advisor.
+The logo was developed by graphic designer, John Thomson, through a collaborative process that involved a staff representative from each of our sites and a Patient Partner.

 Together, this team explored several designs reflecting core themes behind our work: collaboration, the patient-oriented nature of work, and our Maritime-wide focus.